 The LMK00334 device is a 4-output HCSL fanout buffer intended for high-frequency, low-jitter clock, data distribution, and level translation.
+It is capable of distributing the reference clock for ADCs, DACs, multi-gigabit ethernet, XAUI, fibre channel, SATA/SAS, SONET/SDH, CPRI, and high-frequency backplanes.

 The input clock can be selected from two universal inputs or one crystal input.
-The selected input clock is distributed to two banks of 2 HCSL outputs and one LVCMOS output.
-The LVCMOS output has a synchronous enable input for runt-pulse-free operation when enabled or disabled.
-The LMK00334 operates from a 3.3-V core supply and 3 independent 3.3-V or 2.5-V output supplies.
+The selected input clock is distributed to two banks of two HCSL outputs and one LVCMOS output.
+The LVCMOS output has a synchronous enable input for runtpulse-free operation when enabled or disabled.
+The LMK00334 operates from a 3.3-V core supply and three independent 3.3-V or 2.5-V output supplies.

-provides The LMK00334 high performance. versatility, and power efficiency, making it ideal for replacing fixed-output buffer devices while increasing timing margin in the system.
+The LMK00334 provides high performance, versatility, and power efficiency, making it ideal for replacing fixed-output buffer devices while increasing timing margin in the system.